-"It’s extremely common for people to have strength differences between their sides," says Chris Powell, C.S.C.S., celebrity trainer and CEO of the Transform app.
-"In fact, it is more uncommon for our bodies to be perfectly symmetrical in size and strength than it is for them to be different."
-That's no fault of your exercise routine.
+Hopefully, you've noticed that you're not the only one with a tendency to fall out of those side balances in your yoga class — pretty much everyone has one stronger side.
+"It's extremely common for people to have strength differences between their sides — in fact, it is more uncommon for our bodies to be perfectly symmetrical in size and strength than it is for them to be different," says Chris Powell, C.S.C.S., a NASM-certified celebrity trainer and CEO of the TransformHQ app.

-"While our gym workouts tend to hit both sides pretty evenly, when we go about our daily routines, we unconsciously use our dominant side far more than our weak side.
-This can be pushing or pulling doors open, rolling over to push yourself out of bed, or the side you always chose to take the first step onto the stairs," says Powell.
-"While we wouldn't necessarily consider this every activity 'exercise,' the more we repeatedly use one side, the more efficiently our brain learns to fire to those particular muscles.
-This results in stronger muscles on that side, and quite often larger muscles as well."
-Also, if you've ever injured an arm or leg and had to baby it for a while, that might have something to do with any imbalances between your left and right sides.
-(Related: How to Diagnose—and Fix—Your Body’s Imbalances)
+Even though these everyday habits don't require as much strength as, say, your bench presses, the repetition of those movements adds up.
+"While you wouldn't necessarily consider this every activity 'exercise,' the more you repeatedly use one side, the more efficiently your brain learns to fire to those particular muscles.
+This results in stronger muscles on that side, and quite often larger muscles as well," says Powell.
+Also, if you've ever injured an arm or leg and had to baby it for a while, that might have something to do with any imbalances between your left and right side.

 There's no need to "even things out" by doing more reps on your weaker side, says Powell.
 Your weaker side will catch up naturally since it will be forced to work harder.
 (Up Next: How Weak Ankles and Ankle Mobility Affect the Rest of Your Body)